thieunguyenhung/thieunguyenhung.github.io/projects.md

 - Front-end: Eclipse RCP, SWT

 🎉 It's an honor for me to scroll to the bottom, which means you have read all my official projects.
-Please check my open source projects as a gift [here](http://bitly.com/98K8eH) 🎁
+Please check my open source projects as a gift [here 🎁](http://bitly.com/98K8eH).